Marsusss/python_chess_game/README.md

 First defines a chess game using linting, unit tests and an object-oriented structure.
 When this work is satisfactory pytorch will be used to train an ai using reinforcement learning.

 To do:
-* Create working chess game - In progress
+* Create a working chess game - In progress
 * Create AI model that learns to play chess through reinforcement learning.
 * Create AI model that predicts the probability of victory/draw/loss.